ITTV-tools/kostalplenticorepy/README.md

 # KostalPlenticore-Python
-Python API Call to Kostal PLENTICORE not finished !
+Python Libery to request data from Kostal Plenticore Plus

+Special thanks to E3EAT